 Limited evidence from animal research suggests that maca may have benefits for BPH, brain health, and skin health.

-Maca is available in many forms, including capsules and powders.
+Maca is an edible plant and is also available in other forms, including capsules and powders.

 You can add maca powder to smoothies, oatmeal, baked goods, energy bars, and more.
-It has a nutty, butterscotch-like taste, so it pairs well with many sweeter flavors.
+Its nutty, butterscotch-like taste pairs well with many sweeter flavors.

-The optimal dose for medicinal use has not been established.
-However, the dosage of maca root powder used in studies generally ranges from 1.5–3 g per day.
+The optimal dose for medicinal use of maca has not been established.
+However, the dosage of maca root powder used in studies generally ranges from 1.5 to 3 g per day.

-If you want to make sure you choose higher quality maca or get a personalized dosage recommendation, speak with a qualified healthcare professional such as a registered dietitian or physician.
+If you want to ensure you choose higher-quality maca or get a personalized dosage recommendation, speak with a qualified healthcare professional, such as a registered dietitian or physician.
+Because supplements are not regulated like medications, it’s best to choose brands verified by third parties to ensure they contain what they say on the label.

 Summary